dessalines/essays/RR/vote_proposal.md

 ## Why was it used in the first place?

-Representative voting **was** because it made it easier to tally votes with a small number of representatives, traveling across long distances to tally up a vote.
+Representative voting **was** used because it made it easier to tally votes with a small number of representatives, especially when reps had to travel long distances to tally up a vote.
 So one state's rep could show up at a national convention, instead of every voter in the whole state.
 This isn't necessary nowadays, where we can place and tally up votes online.